Sharon McCormack Collection & Archives

 Including early works, later finds, and works by other holographic artists

-VIDEOS in 3D and 2D of Holograms @ Visual Alchemy (FaceBook)
+VIDEOS on YOU TUBE - 3D and 2D of Holograms @ Visual Alchemy

 Sharon McCormack Computer Graphics - Holographics